Study Shows That Pets Have A Basic Understanding of Time

 “Does your dog know that it took you twice as long to get its food as it took yesterday?
 There wasn’t a good answer for that before,” Dombeck said.
 “This is one of the most convincing experiments to show that animals really do have an explicit representation of time in their brains when they are challenged to measure a time interval.”

 The study involved having mice undergo a physical test that ended with a reward.
 The mice would have to make their way through a sort of small obstacle course, made up of doors and hallways.
-Upon completion of the course they would come to a small door, behind which their prize was hidden.
+Upon completion of the course, they would come to a small door, behind which their prize was hidden.
 The mice quickly caught on that after six seconds the door would open and reveal their prize.
 Even when the experimenters removed the physical door, the mice still remembered its location.
 Upon reaching the point where the door once was, they still paused and waited for six seconds to receive their prize.

 “As the animals run along the track and get to the invisible door, we see the cells firing that control spatial encoding,” Dombeck said.
 “Then, when the animal stops at the door, we see those cells turned off and a new set of cells turn on.
 This was a big surprise and a new discovery.”